-Policies 3.1 and 3.2 of the Part 2 Local Plan identify specific green infrastructure assets which should be retained as well as locations where introducing new green infrastructure links or enhancing existing ones is considered to be appropriate.
+3.40 Policies 3.1 and 3.2 of the Part 2 Local Plan identify specific green infrastructure assets which should be retained as well as locations where introducing new green infrastructure links or enhancing existing ones is considered to be appropriate.
 Policy 28 of the Part 2 Local Plan sets out general requirements around green infrastructure provision through new development including the need for development to take reasonable opportunities to enhance existing assets, and not result in the loss or harm of existing assets unless the benefits of development are demonstrated to outweigh this.
 Policy 31 of the Part 2 Local Plan sets out requirements around the protection and enhancement of biodiversity, including the need for biodiversity net gain in new development.

-These policy requirements, along with the following design principles, have informed the Green Infrastructure Framework Plan:
+3.41 These policy requirements, along with the following design principles, have informed the Green Infrastructure Framework Plan:

-- providing recreational opportunities in easy reach of all parts of the sites for both local people and new residents, to make Toton and Chetwynd Barracks attractive places to live, work and visit; - improving walking, cycling and wheeling links to and between existing and new open spaces; - retaining and enhancing habitats for wildlife that live in or migrate through the sites, with detailed specific measures (such as bat boxes) required to achieve biodiversity net gain to be determined through individual planning applications; - designing the assets to be capable of taking on a role in carbon sequestration and mitigating the effects of climate change such as urban heat island effect; - integrating existing water features such as canals and rivers; - providing appropriate flood and surface water mitigation, including the provision of SuDs as appropriate; and - considering adjacent land uses to ensure good placemaking including ensuring all parts of the green infrastructure network benefit from natural surveillance so that they do not become a potential target for antisocial behaviour.
+- providing recreational opportunities in easy reach of all parts of the sites for both local people and new residents, to make Toton and Chetwynd Barracks attractive places to live, work and visit; - improving walking and cycling links to and between existing and new open spaces, accessible to everyone; - retaining and enhancing habitats for wildlife that live in or migrate through the sites (including within existing and proposed green infrastructure corridors), with detailed specific measures (such as bat boxes) required to achieve biodiversity net gain (at a minimum level of 10%) to be determined through individual planning applications; - consideration of opportunities for the enhancement of the River Erewash corridor; - designing the assets to be capable of taking on a role in carbon sequestration and mitigating the effects of climate change such as urban heat island effect; - integrating existing water features such as canals and rivers; - providing appropriate flood and surface water mitigation, including the provision of SuDS as appropriate; and

-In parallel with the development of the Masterplan, work has been undertaken on an Erewash Environmental Study.
+- considering adjacent land uses to ensure good place-making including ensuring all parts of the green infrastructure network benefit from natural surveillance so that they do not become a potential target for antisocial behaviour. - 3.42 In parallel with the development of the Masterplan, work has been undertaken on an Erewash Environmental Study.
 This sets out more detailed proposals to deliver a new park of regional significance along the Erewash Valley, tying together a number of existing assets with new green infrastructure.
 The study area is shown on the Framework Plan.
 Development proposals at Toton will be expected to reflect these proposals and, where possible, assist in their delivery including through developer contributions as appropriate.

-Key elements of the green infrastructure network include:
+3.43 Key elements of the green infrastructure network include:

-- retaining and enhancing existing green infrastructure assets (see the Framework Plan for those assets that should be retained as part of any proposals) and corridors including around the eastern and northern areas of Chetwynd Barracks and along the Erewash Canal and Erewash River Valley; - providing a new multi-functional green infrastructure corridor to the south of Toton which connects Toton Fields Local Wildlife Site with Hobgoblin Wood (in Chetwynd Barracks) and extends northwards from Toton Fields up to Bessell Lane; and - delivering a series of new urban boulevards that connect the A52 to Toton Lane, Toton Lane to East Midlands Hub Station and the A52 to Swiney Way.
+- retaining and enhancing existing green infrastructure assets (see the Framework Plan for those assets that should be retained as part of any proposals) and corridors including around the eastern and northern areas of Chetwynd Barracks and along the Erewash Canal and Erewash River Valley: - providing a new multifunctional green infrastructure corridor to the south of Toton which connects Toton Fields Local Wildlife Site with Hobgoblin Wood (in Chetwynd Barracks) and extends northwards from Toton Fields up to Bessell Lane; and - delivering a series of new urban boulevards that connect the A52 to Toton Lane, Toton Lane to the railway station and the A52 to Swiney Way.

-Fig 24.
+Fig 22.
 Former Red Cross Nurses' building and Memorial Garden at Chetwynd Barracks